 Place safety signs and safety posters throughout the building.
 Building occupants are instructed to walk with your right shoulder to the wall in all hallways.

-Building entry is through the front door/back entry door with a log in sign in sheet for all visitors.
+Building entry is through the front door/side entry door with a sign in sheet for all visitors and employees.

-Located at the log in desk will be disinfecting wipes, hand sanitizer and disposable masks available for employee/visitor use.
+Located at the sign in desk will be disinfecting wipes, hand sanitizer and disposable masks available for employee/visitor use.

 Onsite meetings should not exceed meeting room capacity and maintain social distancing.

-Whole staff meetings and trainings will be done via Zoom.
+If social distancing cannot be maintained, whole staff meetings and trainings will be done via Zoom.
 Each staff member will attend meetings from their individual offices or from off site location.

 Social distancing of six feet separation should be practiced in all working areas and conference meetings.